AnhKhoa24/AnhKhoa24/README.md

-# 👋 Hi, I'm Huỳnh Anh Khoa!
+# 👋 Hi everyone, I'm Huỳnh Anh Khoa!

 ## 🚀 About Me
 I'm a **3rd-year Information Technology student** specializing in **Backend Development** with a growing interest in AI and Machine Learning.